 📆 Daily 10am-5pm (6pm Sat-Sun).

-In our case, we had two 72-hour Brussels Cards in our possession, so we had plenty of time to visit these 10 must-see museums.
+In our case, we had two 72-hour Brussels Cards in our possession, so we had plenty of time to visit these 11 must-see museums.
 The Brussels Card can be purchased for 24h, 48h or 72h.
 It gives you access to 49 of the city’s museums free of charge.
-It’s a great way to visit Brussels’ masterpieces, and a great way to save money on your wallet.
-Find out more at visit.brussels.
+A great way to visit Brussels’ masterpieces, and a great way to save money on your wallet.